Latitude: 51.8194 / 51°49'9"N

 Traditional County: Monmouthshire

-Tagged with: Museum building Architectural structure
+Tagged with: Architectural structure Museum building

 Early C19 shooting-box built on the castle motte by the Marquess of Abergavennny in the years 1818-9.
 It was known as The Court House at this time.
 There is no indication of any incorporated ancient fabric apart from at the very northern end of the lower service wing, and the top of the motte seems to have been much reconstructed during the works.
 The detailed plan of the castle in Coxe (1801) shows no fabric on the motte.
 It was used by several families until the Castle was taken over by The Abergavenny Improvement Commissioners in 1881 and the grounds became a public garden.
 The house name was changed to Castle House and it was used for refreshment services within the place of resort.
 It is now run as Abergavenny Museum which was opened by the Abergavenny Local History Society in 1959 and was taken over by Monmouthshire County Council in 1971.